Our strategy to build a safer, more diverse and thriving 24-hour economy in Penrith and St Marys.

 Penrith and St Marys are undergoing rapid and significant change, influenced by major projects including the Western Sydney International (Nancy-Bird Walton) Airport and the Sydney Metro – Western Sydney Airport line.
 This change will propel visitation to the city centres of Penrith and St Marys by day and by night, generating a significant demand for an improved 24-hour economy.

-To prepare for this change Penrith City Council have created OPEN: Penrith and St Marys 24-hour Economy Strategy 2025-2029.
+To prepare for this change Penrith City Council have endorsed OPEN: Penrith and St Marys 24-Hour Economy Strategy 2025-2029.

 It details a number of strategies and actions to build a safer, more diverse and thriving 24-hour economy in our City’s two key strategic centres, Penrith and St Marys.